xChrisMo/Article-Recommendation-Engine-IBM/README.md

 ## Project Overview

 This project's goal is to analyze the interactions that users have had with articles on the IBM Watson Studio platform and recommend new articles they might like.
+See picture above to get an idea what it looks like

 ## Program Structure